 was at school.
 At that time all you had were the discrete 74 series TTL and

-4000 series CMOS chips and I remember being fascinated learning about each
+4000 series CMOS chips and I remember being fascinated by those strange little

-From there I went into an electronics career starting out in communications where I did some practical real world electronics and designed and built a multi drop (single wire) telephony system using FPGAs.
+From there I went into an electronics career starting out in communications where I did some practical real world electronics and designed and built a multi drop (single wire) telephony system using FPGAs using VHDL and Verilog.

 Then onto many different projects including military stuff using an 196KC embedded microcontroller programmed in C. After this using Altera 10k series and VHDL for a mobile telephone tester system.